Patsy Cline: Music

 Since Cline's death, Decca Records (later MCA) has re-released much of her music.
 The Patsy Cline Story was the first compilation album the label released following her death.
 It included the songs "Sweet Dreams (Of You)" and "Faded Love".
 Both tracks were released as singles in 1963.
 "Sweet Dreams" would reach number 5 on the Billboard country charts and 44 on the Hot 100.
-"Faded Love" would also become a top-10 hit on the Billboard country chart, peaking at number seven in October 1963.
+"Faded Love" would also become a Top 10 hit on the Billboard country chart, peaking at number seven in October 1963.
 In 1967, Decca released the compilation Patsy Cline's Greatest Hits.
 The album peaked at number 17 on the Billboard country chart, and was certified diamond in sales from the Recording Industry Association of America.
 In 2005, the Guinness World Book of Records cited Cline's Greatest Hits album as being the longest charting album of any female vocalist of any genre of music.

-In 1980, Cline's version of "Always" with new music tracks, made the Billboard country chart; peaking at number 18.
-An album of the same name was also released in 1980 that peaked within the top 30 on the Billboard Top Country Albums chart.
-Patsy Cline and Jim Reeves had never sung together, but had recorded several of the same songs.
+In 1980, Cline's version of "Always" with new music tracks made the Billboard country chart, peaking at number 18.
+An album of the same name was also released in 1980 that peaked within the Top 30 on the Billboard Top Country Albums chart.
+Cline and Jim Reeves had never sung together, but had recorded several of the same songs.
 Their separate vocal tracks were dubbed together on two selections.
 These became radio hits during the early 1980s.
 Following the release of the Loretta Lynn biopic Coal Miner's Daughter (1980), interest in Cline's career renewed.
 As a result, MCA Records reissued many of Cline's earlier studio and compilation releases.
 Her 1967 greatest-hits album was repackaged in 1988 and labeled 12 Greatest Hits.
 The record reached number 27 on the Top Country Albums list in 1990.
 The soundtrack for the controversial Sweet Dreams film was released in 1985.
 It peaked at number six on the Billboard country albums chart.